Lukedieluck/UseCase_GPT_Teamassistant/README.md

 # UseCase_Teamassistant
-I will create a AI-Teamssistant (mabye for a Scrum-Team) --> POC
+I will create an AI-Teamssistant (mabye for a Scrum-Team) --> POC